 - Review your previous continuing care plans to determine the effectiveness of the clinical and non-clinical services and supports identified and recommend those services and supports that have been effective and those that will help prevent future admissions;

-- Determine the availability and appropriateness of clinical an non-clinical services and supports in the intensity you need (i.e. type, amount and duration) to help prevent future admissions; and
+- Determine the availability and appropriateness of clinical and non-clinical services and supports in the intensity you need (i.e. type, amount and duration) to help prevent future admissions; and

 - Consider whether you need to stay in the hospital.

 If you believe your rights surrounding discharge and discharge planning have been violated, you should contact the facility’s Client Rights Officer for help.
-If you are in a state hospital, you have a right to complain to the Office of Consumer Services and Rights Protection at 800-252-8154.
-If you are in a private psychiatric hospital, you have a right to complain to the Department of State Health Services Health Facility Compliance Group at 888-973-0022.
+If you are in a state hospital, you have a right to complain to the Office of Consumer Services and Rights Protection by calling 800-252-8154.
+If you are in a private psychiatric hospital, you have a right to complain to the Department of State Health Services Health Facility Compliance Group by calling 888-973-0022.